Just two in five lung cancer patients in Mansfield survive more than a year after their diagnosis

 He added: “We estimate there will be 33,000 eligible patients, 12,000 lung health checks and about 13,000 CT scans in total over 4 years.

-“To do the first scans we will need a CT scanner parked permanently somewhere in Mansfield and Ashfield for a 15 month period, with six nurse permanently doing lung health check appointments for the same period.”
+“To do the first scans we will need a CT scanner parked parked permanently in a public location in Mansfield and Ashfield for a 15 month period, with six nurse permanently doing lung health check appointments for the same period.”

 Lung cancer is the UK’s deadliest cancer, with low survival rates compared to other forms of the disease.